-Working with field archeologist and Classics Professor, Dr. Nicholas Rauh, I have helped recreate a few monumental features of sites in Ancient Rough Cilicia.
-Cilicia was an area known for rampant piracy and unrest, however, the remains of the Roman settlement at Selinus gives us a glimpse into a potentially peaceful and prosperous time under Roman rule.
+Working with Field Archeologist and Classics Professor, Dr. Nicholas Rauh, I have recreated the monumental features of sites in Ancient Rough Cilicia.
+Cilicia was an area known for rampant piracy and unrest, however, the remains of the Roman settlement at Selinus gives us a glimpse into a potentially peaceful and prosperous time under Roman administration.

-The remains of a full portico and Cenotaph dedicated to the Emperor Trajan are still visible today and stand as a testament to this site’s significance.
+The foundation stones of a full portico and Cenotaph dedicated to the Emperor Trajan are still visible today and stand as a testament to this site’s significance.

-Selinus, like virtually every major Roman settlement of the time, also includes a bath complex and an amphitheater.
+Selinus, like every major Roman settlement of the time, also included a bath complex and an amphitheater.

-Nearby, at Tisan, Hellenisitic fortification walls protected a military harbor.
-Here you can see a model of this structure.
-Each Tower was large enough to store the components of a ballista-type weapon, which could be quickly brought out up the ramp and assembled in the open space.
+Nearby, at Tisan, Hellenisitic fortification walls protected the military harbor of Aphrodisias.
+Designed to protect the harbor from amphibious assault across the peninsula, each Tower was large enough to store the components of a ballista-type weapon, which could be quickly brought out up the ramp and assembled in the open space.